 Siskiyou Lewisia, Cliff Maids

-Lewisia cotyledon is a very attractive, evergreen perennial with fleshy, spoon-shaped leaves that form a flat rosette above a long, tough taproot.
+Lewisia cotyledon is an attractive perennial with fleshy spoon-shaped leaves that form a flat rosette above a long, tough taproot.
 The leaves are dark green and up to 4 inches (10 cm) long.
 From spring to summer, the inflorescence arises on one or more up to 12 inches (30 cm) tall stems, each bearing an array of up to 50 flowers.
-They may be pale pink with darker veining, whitish with pinkish-orange striping or solid orange to yellow.
+The flowers can be pale pink with darker veining, whitish with pinkish-orange striping, or solid orange to yellow.

 USDA hardiness zones 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).